yogeshhk/TeachingDataScience/Jupyter/iplbot/cli_version/README.md

 ```
 rasa train
 ```
-- Have endpoints.yml, this is for actions, a separate process
+- Have endpoints.yml, this is for actions, a separate window, activa
 	```
 	action_endpoint:
 		  url: "http://localhost:5055/webhook"